RA86-dev/_public_pyterminal/README.md

 - `searchCrop`:Searches a crop via the openfarm API.
 - `searchArtChicago`:Searches Chicago Institute Of Art.
 - `pymov`: A file creator
+- `yolo_detect8m`: Detects using YOLOv8 to identify the 80 objects the YOLO can identify.

 ### Credits